imperialnolini/photoplate/README.md

 We’ll generate 10000 datapoints for our analysis.
 Let’s sample with replacement from 0 to 10000000 for x1 and x2, our two explanatory variables, and from 0.0001 to 1 without replacement for e, our error.
-Then, we’ll calculate values of y per the betas defined above.
-The data
+Then, we’ll couple those three variables with the betas identified above to calculate our y, dependent variable.
+The data generation:
-generation:

 ``` r
 base::set.seed(1)